doctea/usb_midi_clocker_hardware/README.md

 ### Gate expander back board

 - FIX: ?? fix whatever the problem is that is making SPI is unreliable af and lights randomly seeming to not go off
-- FIX: one of the protection diodes isn't connected to ground
+- DONE/UNTESTED: one of the protection diodes isn't connected to ground
 - FIX: eratic behaviour where LEDs stay lit, don't light up properly, etc
+	- seems to be fixed/worked around by dropping SPI rate and putting a 22pf cap between MOSI+GND, one between GND+CS1, on between GND+SCK, one between CS1+SCK, and a 100ohm resistor between CS1+SCK too
 - FIX: when put into 'inputs' mode, all seem to read HIGH when there isn't anything connected?
 - FIX: when put into 'inputs' mode, two of the SEQUENCER channels randomly flicker on/off...?
-- FIX: the switch pins currently connect tip to ground; should this go through a resistor?  or not happen at all?
+- FIX: the switch pins currently connect tip to ground; should this go through a large resistor to act as a pull-down?  or not happen at all?
 - FIX: layout of the 'sequencer' outputs isn't right, for unknown reasons? (worked around in software)

+### Gate expander jacks board

+- FIX/UNTESTED: outputs 13+14 had their resistor values accidentally swapped - 1k <-> 47k!

 ### Gate expander panel